A person is eligible for Merit Status if the person:

 Successful applicants will enjoy the following benefits:

-- Following the assignment of full-time faculty, Merit Status associate faculty will receive first consideration in assignment of classes in their area of expertise (up to 50% FTE).
+- After taking into account overall programmatic concerns and needs and following the assignment of full-time faculty, associate faculty who have attained Merit Status will then receive first consideration in assignment of classes in their area of expertise (up to 50% FTE).

 - An increase in base salary of 10 percent per course following attainment of Merit Status.